GClunies/reflekt/README.md

 **Q:** **What data warehouses does Reflekt support?**

 **A:** Reflekt currently works with [Snowflake](https://www.snowflake.com/) and [Redshift](https://aws.amazon.com/redshift/).

-## Beliefs
-The core belief of Reflekt is **the tracking plan is the most important artifact in a product analytics stack.** Without one, product and data teams can easily find themselves lost.
-How the tracking code is instrumented, event validation, raw data, transformed data, documentation, and the insights from you analysis - are all dependent on the tracking plan.
-Tracking plans should be:
-- Able to be represented as `code`.
-This does not prevent the use of SaaS analytics governance tools.
-These tools should work in unison.
-- Version controlled, with branches and environments for different development stages (i.e. dev/staging/prod).
-- Extensible (e.g. Reflekt's dbt templater), powering integrations with other tools in the stack.
-- Support user-defined metadata (e.g. a "code owner" for each event).
-- Leverage continuous integration to test and deploy changes to plans, events, and properties.

-In addition to the beliefs above, Reflekt is betting on the following trends in the product analytics space:
-- More explicit tracking.
-Less implicit tracking.
-- Product analytics increasingly powered by the data warehouse and dbt.
-- dbt [metrics](https://docs.getdbt.com/docs/building-a-dbt-project/metrics) / [metrics layer](https://docs.getdbt.com/docs/dbt-cloud/using-dbt-cloud/cloud-metrics-layer) - imagine defining metrics in the tracking plan and Reflekt templating them in dbt for you. 📈

 ## Reporting bugs
 If you want to report a bug or request a feature, please open an [issue](https://github.com/GClunies/reflekt/issues).